josephbeuysmum/Dertisch/README.md

 To [quote the team behind RxSwift](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/GettingStarted.md#observables-aka-sequences):

 > People are creatures with huge visual cortexes.
-When we can visualize a concept easily, it's a lot easier to reason about it.
+When we can visualize a concept easily, it's a lot easier to reason about.

 For instance, instead of: